📌 Key Takeaway: Personalized communication works best when it reflects real customer history, not canned marketing language.

 The Role of Technology in Personalization

-A pool service app can help technicians capture visit notes, update service history, and keep customer information current in the field.
+A pool service app helps technicians capture visit notes, update service history, and keep customer information current in the field.
 That creates a clean foundation for communication later.
 If the office team knows what happened on the route, they can send a follow-up message that reflects the actual visit.
 The result is faster communication with fewer mistakes.

 Best Practices for Effective Customer Messaging